 The award is named after Jack O’Brien, Executive Director of the MCSAO from 2005 – 2014 and current Athletic Director at Prospect Hill Academy.
 Jack was the founding member of the Massachusetts Charter School Basketball League (MCSBL) in 2002 which later became the MCSAO in 2005.

-Member schools must participate in at least eight of the sports offered in the MCSAO to be eligible.
+Member schools must participate in at least 100 contests in the MCSAO to be eligible.

 |Schools||Wins||Losses||Ties||Games Played||Winning %|